Ask The Food Geek

 Instructions

-• Roast until the edges char - if some are done early, take those ones out and return the rest.
+• Roast garlic and onions until the edges char - if some are done early, take those ones out and return the rest.
 It should take about 45 minutes, but check after 25 minutes to be safe.

-• Remove the garlic from the skins.
+• Add to blender: Remove the garlic from the skins by squeezing them.
 Roughly chop the onion or pull it apart.
-Put the roasted onions, 1 garlic clove, and the remaining ingredients (including olive oil) in a blender.
+Put the roasted onions, only 1 garlic clove, and the remaining ingredients (including olive oil) in a blender.
 Process into a smooth sauce.

 • Taste, add more garlic if you want, and season with salt and pepper.